-During the summer of 1961, United States Senator Russell Long purchased the beginning of what he called “paradise,” a tract of farm land along Baringer Foreman Road in Baton Rouge, Louisiana.
+United States Senator Russell Long purchased the beginning of what he called “paradise,” a tract of farmland along Baringer Foreman Road in Baton Rouge, Louisiana.

 As his love for the property quickly grew, he purchased additional tracts, amassing more than 550 acres in a series of 10 separate transactions.
-He spent a considerable amount of his free time at what he called “the farm,” whether taking care of cows, swimming in the pool or relaxing with friends.
-It became his favorite place to unwind, and eventually he made it his Louisiana residence.
+He spent a considerable amount of his free time in the pool or relaxing with friends.
+It became his favorite place to unwind, and eventually, he made it his Louisiana residence.

-Now 237 acres of Russell Long’s “paradise” will become Long Farm, and the legacy of fostering friendship and family will continue, just as Long wanted.
+237 acres of Russell Long’s “paradise” has become Long Farm, and the legacy of fostering friendship and family continues, just as Long wanted.